TrevorHinesley/moonclerk/README.md

 Moonclerk::Customer.list # or Moonclerk::Customer.all

 # Options include count and offset
-# NOTE: Count defaults to 10, and offset to 0
+# NOTE: Count defaults to 10 (max is 100), and offset defaults to 0
 ```

 To filter customers: